nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Format: `help`

 > Help is also shown if you enter an incorrect command e.g. `abcd`
+> Help is also shown for specific command if command is entered with incorrect arguments e.g.  `delete asdf`

 ### 2.2.
 Adding a task: `add`